lifeizhu-cmu/DLProject/README.md

 ### Baseline Model Architecture and Code

-Please see Baseline_resnet50.txt and Baseline_vgg16.txt file for more information about model architecture and model hyper-parameters
+Please see Baseline_resnet50.txt and Baseline_vgg16.txt file for more information about model architecture and model hyper-parameters.

 baseline_model.py contains our code about data preprocessing for our first experiment on the car dataset about car detection.
 ### Intermediate conclusion